lik/pastello/README.md

 ### Font

-If you want to use Open Sans, download it [here](https://fonts.google.com/specimen/Open+Sans?selection.family=Open+Sans) and install it.
+To use Open Sans, download it [here](https://fonts.google.com/specimen/Open+Sans?selection.family=Open+Sans) and install it.
 Otherwise it'll default to some other sans-serif fonts.

 ### Userstyle